 Date: ________________ with Dr. ____________________

-Read the resource About the Placement of Fiducial Markers and Rectal Spacers for Radiation Therapy to Your Prostate.
-This resource has important information you will need to know before your procedure.Back to top
+Read the resource About Your Fiducial Marker and Rectal Spacer Placement.
+This resource has important information you’ll need to know before your procedure.Back to top

-Before you start your treatment, you will have a treatment planning procedure called a simulation.
+Before you start your treatment, you’ll have a treatment planning procedure called a simulation.
 This is done to make sure that:

 - Your treatment site is mapped out.